-The KSA's interpretation of sharia punishes consensual samesex conduct by death or flogging (though flogging was abolished as a punishment for all crime in 2020).
-Further, it is illegal for men to wear women's clothing and to "behave like a woman," and vice-versa.
-There are no LGBTQ organizations or advocacy events, and most homosexual individuals conceal their sexuality to avoid discrimination and persecution.
+The KSA's interpretation of sharia punishes consensual samesex conduct by death or floaging (though floaging was abolished as a punishment for all crime in 2020).
+Further, it is illegal for men to wear women's clothing and to "behave like a woman." and vice-versa.
+There are no specific organizations or advocacy events, and most homosexual individuals conceal their sexuality to avoid discrimination and persecution.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Saudi Arabia.
+Service members will be subject to local laws with regards to this topic.